dsrodriguezl/analyzeGC/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-analyzeGC was built for educational and research purposes for chemical ecology.
+This package was built for educational and research purposes for chemical ecology.
 The objective was to provide a tool set for using R to analyze GC, and in particular GC-MS (GC coupled with Mass-spectrometry) data, to establish a standardized and reproducible workflow.
 As I mainly work with cuticular hydrocarbons (CHCs) the workflow implied within the package was
 designed considering that specific type of data.
 However, most of the functions should be useful for analyzing other types of chemical ecology